Checkmarx/kics/docs/configuration-file.md

 no-progress: false
 type: "type of queries to use in the scan"
 payload-path: "file path to store source internal representation in JSON format"
+exclude-results: "exclude results by providing a list of similarity IDs of a result"
 ```

 #### TOML Format